LLNL/hiop/plan/plan.md

 2. Implementation of the kron reduction (done)
 3. Instantiation of the interface for in=gollnlp and out=hiop_mds (in progress, done outside hiop, in gollnlp modeling framework)

-### Revisiting NLP IPM filter line-search  to ensure robustness
+## E. Revisiting NLP IPM filter line-search  to ensure robustness
 Essentially revisit B.2. as needed by the GPU solver for MDS ACOPF - likely additional algorithmic features will be needed to ensure robustness of HIOP GPU solver and "workarounds" for inertia calculation
 1. Ipopt Adapter of HiOp MDS interface for easier testing
 2. run and evaluate performance